 - 13.1 In certain circumstances consideration may be given to suspending the employee from their place of work at the outset of the investigation or at any stage during the investigation.
 The suspension will be for no longer than is necessary and the Trust will confirm the arrangements to the employee in writing.
 When considering a suspension the Trust will also look into whether there are alternatives available, such as redeploying the member of staff to a different department or work site for the duration of the investigation or where appropriate providing alternative work that does not interfere with the ongoing investigation. - 13.2 The decision to suspend may only be taken by the Headteacher or Chief Executive Officer.
 In the event of unavailability of the Headteacher / Chief Executive Officer the decision may be delegated to a nominated Deputy Headteacher (for school staff) and another executive officer for centrally employed staff e.g. the Finance Director, who must make every effort to contact the Headteacher or Chief Executive Officer to discuss the case and be authorised to make the decision.
 Where suspension of the Headteacher is required the Chief Executive Officer or Chair of the Local Academy Board only have the power to do so and must notify the full Board of Directors.
 Where suspension of the Chief Executive Officer is required the Chair of the Trust only has the power to do so and must notify the full Board of Directors, in their absence the vice chair may take this action. - 13.3 While the employee is suspended, he/she should not visit the school site or contact any of its pupils/students, parents, governors, Chair of Governors or Trust Directors, members or colleagues, unless the employee has been authorised to do so by the Headteacher or Chief Executive Officer.
-Where the suspended member of staff comes into accidental contact with any of its pupils/students, parents, governors, Chair of Governors or Trust Directors, members or colleagues they will make the Headteacher and / or the Investigating Officer aware of this at the earliest convenience. - 13.4 Whilst suspended the member of staff should return to the school any keys or passes to access the school / school site.
+There should be no collusion or intimidation made towards witnesses or others involved in the allegations. - 13.4 Whilst suspended the member of staff should return to the school any keys or passes to access the school / school site.
 The member of staff should be suspended from their school email and internet access whilst suspended.
-Where the member of staff requires access to their school email for the purposes of accessing evidence that could assist in the investigation of the case, they will get prior permission to do this from the Investigating Officer and / or the Headteacher/CEO. - 13.5 Suspension is a neutral act and does not imply that any decision has already been made about the allegations.
-The employee will continue to receive his/her salary during the period of suspension.
+Where the member of staff requires access to their school email for the purposes of accessing evidence that could assist in the investigation of the case, they will get prior permission to do this from the Investigating Officer and / or the Headteacher/CEO.

-13.6 Every effort will be made to avoid lengthy periods of suspension.
+- 13.5 Suspension is a neutral act and does not imply that any decision has already been made about the allegations.
+The employee will continue to receive his/her salary during the period of suspension. - 13.6 Every effort will be made to avoid lengthy periods of suspension.
 The decision to suspend and the conditions of suspension will be reviewed periodically by the headteacher (or CEO for headteacher and centrally employed staff suspensions and by the Chair of directors for suspension of the CEO), and the employee will be updated as and when necessary (normally monthly).